minghai-jiang/biodiversity-app/public/markdown/Documentation.md

 timestamp: An integer identifying the timestamp.<br/>
 coords: A list of coordinates describing the polygon.<br/>
 **Returns**<br/>
-CSV with columns tileX, tileY, [columns of area per class] and total area.
+CSV with columns tileX, tileY, [columns of area per class], total area, date from and date to.

 <a id='data_class_polygon'></a>
 ### /data/class/polygon